SAP-archive/cloud-cap-walkthroughs/exercises-java/exercise1/README.md

 As you can see, the file does not contain CAP specific startup instructions.
 It is the typical boilerplate code found in every Spring Boot application.
 The initialization of the CAP Java runtime is done by Spring automatically, based on the dependencies defined in the `pom.xml`.

-1. To start the application, go to the root of your project (`cd ~/projects/products-service`) in the terminal and run `mvn spring-boot:run`
+1. To start the application, go to the root of your project (`cd ~/projects/products-service`) in the terminal and run `mvn clean spring-boot:run`

 2. A notifaction tab saying "A service is listenning to port 8080" will appear.